mmckechney/semantic_kernel_askq/README.md

 This solution provides an example of how to process your own documents and then use [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) and [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) to ask question specific to that document.

+**NOTE**: In addition to the Azure Function deployment below, a console app is also provided to demonstrate how to use the OpenAI SDK to ask questions about the document using the same deployed AI services.

 ![ Architecture Diagram ](images/Architecture.png)
 ## What's Included